 Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
-However, revenues are recognized when they are measurable and available in the governmental funds.
-These revenues did not meet the recognition criteria during the current year and, therefore, were not reported in the governmental funds.
+However, revenues are recognized when they are measureable and available in the governmental funds.
+These revenues do not meet the recognition criteria and, therefore, are not reported in the funds.

 The proceeds from debt issuance provide current financial resources to governmental funds, but issuing debt increases long term liabilities in the statement of net position.
-Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities int he statement of net position.
-This is the amount by which proceeds differed repayments.
+Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+This is the amount by which proceeds of \$0 differed from repayments of \$316,070.